Brain injury information for employers

 Read moreWhen moving on from the structure of rehabilitation, it is important to create a meaningful routine which will make life easier and avoid boredom.
 It is also important to remember that someone with brain injury will continue to make gains, even after the initial rehabilitation process.

-Read moreSurvivors of a brain injury often make excellent recoveries through a positive attitude, hard work and professional and family support.
-But once the rehabilitation is over there can be a sudden slump, leaving the survivor with depression or despair.
+Read moreSurvivors of a brain injury often make excellent recoveries through, hard work and professional and family support.

 Read moreOne way to look after your health is to make sure that you eat a healthy diet.
 This is important as our brains need energy and nutrients for healthy brain chemistry, functioning of nerves, and correct neurotransmitter levels.
 You should also make sure that you take any medications prescribed to you by your doctor.